opp1881/INN-JS/README.md

 # INN JS Library

-Library for integrating web applications with Opplysningen INN Single Sign-On solution.
+Framework independent library for integrating web applications with Opplysningen INN Single Sign-On solution.

 ## **Note that this library is still in an unstable state and the API is subject to change**